 In April 2015, the FASB issued ASU 2015-03, "Simplifying the Presentation of Debt Issuance Costs" ("this Update") as part of its initiative to reduce complexity in accounting standards (the Simplification Initiative).
 The Board received feedback that having different balance sheet presentation requirements for debt issuance costs and debt discount and premium creates unnecessary complexity.
 Recognizing debt issuance costs as a deferred charge (that is, an asset) also is different from the guidance in International Financial Reporting Standards (IFRS), which requires that transaction costs be deducted from the carrying value of the financial liability and not recorded as separate assets.
 Additionally, the requirement to recognize debt issuance costs as deferred charges conflicts with the guidance in FASB Concepts Statement No. 6, Elements of Financial Statements, which states that debt issuance costs are similar to debt discounts and in effect reduce the proceeds of borrowing, thereby increasing the effective interest rate.
 Concepts Statement 6 further states that debt issuance costs cannot be an asset because they provide no future economic benefit.
-To simplify presentation of debt issuance costs, the amendments in this Update require that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
-The recognition and measurement guidance for debt issuance costs are not affected by the amendments in this Update.
-For public business entities, the amendments in this Update are effective for financial statements issued for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
-For all other entities, the amendments in this Update are effective for financial statements issued for fiscal years beginning after December 15, 2016.
+To simplify presentation of debt issuance costs, the amendments in this Update require that debt issuance costs are not affected by the amendments in this Update.
+For public business entities, the amendments in this Update are effective for financial statements issued for fiscal years beginning after December 15, 2015, and interim periods within fiscal years beginning after December 15, 2016.
 The Company is currently evaluating the effects of adopting this ASU, if it is deemed to be applicable.